-Representative of the camp arguing for more aggressive regulation of the nation’s electric power market is Congressman Edward Markey, D-Mass.
-In a comment in the aforementioned New York Times piece, the Congressman offers that "we can’t leave energy products in the regulatory shadows.
+Representative of the camp arguing for more aggressive regulation of the nation’s electric power market is Congressman Edward Markey, D-MA.
+In a comment in the aforementioned New York Times piece, the congressman offers that "we can’t leave energy products in the regulatory shadows.
 It hurts both investors and consumers."
 His is an interesting logical leap: The failure of one company should dictate increased regulation on an entire industry.

 As a result of Enron’s failure, has the nation experienced an electricity shortfall?
 Are cities turning out the lights?
 Are major industries halting production?
 Hardly.
 These entities, which rely on a steady supply of electric power, have simply turned to other suppliers to fill their needs.
 The bankruptcy of one energy trader does not indicate that local monopolies on electric power should be restored.

 It is unreasonable to assert that the restoration of local monopolies would better protect consumer interests.
 Electric power deregulation has led to increased competition and lower prices for consumers.
 Where there is no competition, prices go up and the level of service goes down.